DemocracyApps/domain-context/README.md

     php artisan vendor:publish

 and edit 'config/domain-context.php'.
-There are current three configuration settings in use in the package.
+There are currently four configuration settings in use in the package.

 #### mapped_domain_storage (default: 'config')